statespacedev/statespace/readme.md

 of uncertainty, confidence, knowledge

-their evolution over time as various processes take place
+their evolution with processes

 ## decisions

-and risk
+risk

 the cost of errors